Por Versus Para: Your Ultimate Guide to Knowing the Difference

-Read on to learn all about when to use each word, then drill them into your memory with common 20 por and para expressions.
+Read on to learn all about when to use each word plus 20 expressions that contain one or the other.

 Use por when:

-- You want to indicate the reason for doing something.
-You can translate it as “because of,” in this case:
+- Indicating the reason for doing something.
+You can translate it to “because of:”

 No ha venido por el mal tiempo.
 (He has not come because of the bad weather.)